bluengreen/rails_train/section2/feedreader.md

-## Feed reader
+## Feed Reader
 This project will demonstrate creating a new application, configuring that application, using an available gem for interacting with another websites API, rendering the results of using a web service, creating a database and active record model, offer possible alternative ways to work with RESTFUL API's using active resource.

-This technique of reading feeds via JSON or XML can also apply to internal web services for our own applications.
+This technique of reading feeds via JSON, XML, RSS can also apply to internal web services for our own applications.

 Examples:
 - communicating with EX, EQ, or TU.